 Shadow Yoga is a form a classical Hatha Yoga that has a definite martial art influence.
 I have found it to be very effective in subtly cultivating both the inner and outer aspects of our being.
 Scott Blossom and Chandra Easton of Shunyata Yoga are my teachers of this form.
 They teach amazing courses in the San Fransisco Bay Area and sometimes beyond.

-There are as many forms of meditation as there are humans on this planet.
-I have been practicing various forms of Vipassana or insight meditation for many years.
-Against the Stream is a center that offers many classes in this tradition.
-Chandra Easton teaches a sweet Wednesday evening class(also live streamable!) where she teaches the practice of Lojong and Tonglen which I have been finding to be an invaluable tool for my peace of mind and heart.
-One of my favorite books on this subject is Start Where You Are by Pema Chodron.
+Finding a style of meditation that resonates with you can be an arduous journey but very well worth the exploration.
+I have been practicing Vipassana or insight meditation for many years which to me feels like a bare bones technique.
+Lojong and Tonglen have been an invaluable tool for my peace of mind and heart.
+One of my favorite books on this practice is Start Where You Are by Pema Chodron.

 The Insight Timer app is a nice way to support a daily practice with 1,800,000 other online practitioners and heaps of guided meditations.